Parameter Estimation in an SPDE Model for Cell Repolarisation: Application to synthetic data

 \section{Application to synthetic data}

-Let us apply the results of the previous section to the estimation of the diffusion constant $D_A$.
-Synthetic data of local measurements are obtained by simulating the SPDE \eqref{eq:stochasticMeinhardt} using a finite difference scheme as explained in Appendix \ref{sec:setup} with experimentally calibrated $D_A=4.415 \times 10^{-2}$, $\sigma_A=0.02$ and $\sigma_I=0$.
+Let us apply the results of the previous section.
+Synthetic data of local measurements are obtained by simulating the SPDE \eqref{eq:stochasticMeinhardt} as in Section \ref{sec:effectofnoise} with experimentally calibrated $D_A=4.415 \times 10^{-2}$ and with $\sigma_A=0.02$, $\sigma_I=0$.
 As a typical example for the kernel $K$ we use the bump function

-For different resolutions $\delta\in [L*0.017,L*0.1]$ and different $M$, local measurements $A_{\delta}(t_j,x_k)$, $A^{\Delta}_{\delta}(t_j,x_k)$ are obtained according to \eqref{eq:localMeasurement} and \eqref{eq:LaplaceMeasurement} on regular grids $x_k=Lk/M$, $k=0,\dots,M-1$, $t_j = Tj/N$, $j=0,\dots,N$.
+For different resolutions $\delta\in [L \times 0.017,L \times 0.1]$ and different $M$, local measurements $A_{\delta}(t_j,x_k)$, $A^{\Delta}_{\delta}(t_j,x_k)$ are obtained according to \eqref{eq:localMeasurement} and \eqref{eq:LaplaceMeasurement} on regular grids $x_k=Lk/M$, $k=0,\dots,M-1$, $t_j = Tj/N$, $j=0,\dots,N$.
 For these local measurements, the augmented MLE $\hat{D}_{A,\delta}$ is computed.